-This paper was prepared within the context of European ATM Master Plan 2018 update campaign in order to prompt discussions among European aviation stakeholders on the digital transformation of the sector.
+This paper was prepared by the SESAR JU within the context of European ATM Master Plan 2018 update campaign in order to prompt discussions among European aviation stakeholders on the digital transformation of the sector.
 The paper makes use of recent EU and global studies on digitalisation in aviation, taking into account challenges and trends, and the value at stake for the European economy.

 The paper summarises questions that will need to be answered, as well as actions to be taken in order to move forward with the transformation process.
 This short paper is only the starting point for a much more in-depth stakeholder-wide consultation on the modernisation of European air traffic management (ATM).
 The results of this consultation will be published in the fourth edition of the European ATM Master Plan (December 2018).